Setting out on June 20, 1970, Dave Kunst walked 14,450 miles around the Earth — but not without experiencing hardships along the way.

 In Monaco, they had an audience with Princess Grace.
 In Italy, they crossed paths with Norwegian adventurer Thor Heyerdahl.
 And in Venice, the brothers caused significant excitement as they walked through town, as mules and horses were forbidden on the city’s bridges and narrow streets.

 After walking through Europe, they picked up a dog in Turkey, haggled with a camel driver in Iran who wanted to trade his camel for their mule, and struggled through 128-degree heat in Afghanistan’s Desert of Death.

 But on Oct.
 21, 1972, tragedy struck.
 A reporter had erroneously written that the brothers were traveling with money.
 Though they had encouraged people they met along the way to donate to the Children’s Fund, the reporter wrote that they were actually carrying donations for UNICEF.
 A group of bandits saw the news and decided to rob them.

 As the Orange County Register reported, six bandits attacked Dave and John 90 miles south of Kabul, Afghanistan.
 They shot and killed John and left Dave Kunst to die with a bullet wound in his chest.
 Against all odds, Dave survived for eight hours in the desert until someone happened to drive by and save him.

 Dave flew home to Minnesota for several months to recuperate, but he was determined to keep walking.
-If he didn’t finish his journey, he thought, according to the Orange County Register, then John “would have died for nothing.”
+If he didn’t finish his journey, he thought, then John “would have died for nothing.”
 So after he was fully healed, he carried on once more.

 The Final Leg Of Dave Kunst’s Journey